gregalletti/CTF_writeups/MetaCTF2020/README.md

 ### Open Thermal Exhaust Port
 ![c](https://img.shields.io/badge/Forensics-ff69b4) ![p](https://img.shields.io/badge/Points-275-success) ![a](https://img.shields.io/badge/author-grigg0swagg0-lightgrey)

+>Our TCP connect Nmap scan found some open ports it seems.
+We may only have a pcap of the traffic, but I'm sure that won't be a problem!
+Can you tell us which ones they are?
+>
+>The flag will be the sum of the open ports.
+For example, if ports 25 and 110 were open, the answer would be MetaCTF{135}.

 We were given a pcap file with loads of packets involved.
 I opened the file with ```Wireshark``` and instantly filtered on TCP packets only.
 Firstly I tried to analyze the traffic manually, but I soon realized that this was unfeasible (yes it took me a while to realize, but It was 4 am for me come on).